What is Respiratory Therapy?

 Why Washburn for Respiratory Therapy?

-Earn an Associate of Science degree in Respiratory Therapy in just two years at Washburn University.
+Earn an Associate of Applied Science degree in Respiratory Therapy in just two years at Washburn University.
 Our program develops qualified graduates who can deliver safe and effective respiratory care and patient education.
 During five semesters, you will study in the classroom and spend extended time in the hospital and clinical setting.
 Learn to perform basic cardiopulmonary assessments and treatments as well as cardiopulmonary diagnostics and trauma care.
 Instruction also covers patient education on topics such as COPD and asthma.
 Upon graduation, you will be prepared to take the national credentialing examination that leads to the Registered Respiratory Therapist (RRT).
 Among the benefits at Washburn:

 • Our central location allows for a well-rounded clinical experience.
 Washburn's affiliations range from smaller hospitals, as far west as Hays, to those in the Kansas City area that provide the highest levels of complex care.